pimpcapital/ParallelGit/README.md

 The way we play
 ---------------

-ParallelGit is an in-memory file system that implements Java JDK 7 nio interface.
-It enables you to create a GitFileSystem from an arbitrary revision.
-GitFileSystem stages your changes in memory instead of in your hard drive.
+ParallelGit is an in-memory file system implements the Java JDK 7 nio interface.
+It enables you to create a ```GitFileSystem``` from an arbitrary revision.
+Contents are **lazily loaded** as you navigate through the file tree, hence there is no burst disk reading when you open a commit. ```GitFileSystem``` dynamically creates and adjust buffers to stage the changes you made to the file system.
 When all the work is done, you can commit the changes straight from memory into your repository.

 Get started